iits-consulting/otc-terraform-template/README.md

 After some minutes argocd is also available over your domain like this: https://admin.${TF_VAR_context}.iits.tech

-## Save the basic auth credentials

-Inside otc-cloud/dev/kubernetes you see there is now a new file which is called *basic-auth-password.txt* Inside this file you will find the credentials to be able to access your page.

 ## Go over to Argo and deploy some services

 We are finished with the terraform part and will switch now over to this repository: https://github.com/iits-consulting/otc-infrastructure-charts-template

 ## Do the workshop on your tenant